semilleroCV/deep-learning-notes/README.md

 │
 ├── automation
 │   │
-│   └── autogenerate_notebooks_table.py Script that performs the update of the main readme based on notebooks-table-data.csv
+│   └── autogenerate_notebooks_table.py Script that performs the update of the main readme based on │        notebooks-table-data.csv
 │
 ├── requirements.txt   <- The requirements file for reproducing the basic environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │
-└── core <- Source code for use in this project.
+└── core <- Common utility functions used across notebooks.
     │
     ├── __init__.py    <- Makes core a Python module
     │